matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 what impact this would have on [MSC3267](https://github.com/matrix-org/matrix-doc/pull/3267), but that is unimplemented by clients.

-A big advantage of relations over quote replies is that they can be server-side aggregated.
+A big advantage of relations over rich replies is that they can be server-side aggregated.
 It means that a client is not bound to download the entire history of a room to have a comprehensive list of events being part of a thread.